 In September 2018 the soft launch of Nordic Innovation House Singapore and official opening of Nordic Innovation House Hong Kong happened.
 2019 marked the year of the official launch of the house in Singapore, as the team had found the perfect location to work from.

 In March 2020 it was announced that Nordic Innovation has signed a 3-year contract for a Nordic Innovation House in Tokyo.
-Opening date is to be confirmed.

 Want to know more and stay up to date with the four Nordic Innovation Houses?
 Visit their website here.